ibm-cloud-docs/vmwaresolutions/services/managing_pio.md

 #### Virtual instances for HDM on IBM Cloud
 {: #managing_pio-ibm-cloud-virt-inst}

 * **Performance**.
-The configuration that is deployed uses no more than 15% of compute and memory resources.
+The configuration that is deployed uses no more than 15 percent of compute and memory resources.
 The cache that is allocated is 2 TB per ESXi server.
   * PrimaryIO Cloud Manager
   * PrimaryIO Cloud Cache

 * **Standard**.
-The configuration that is deployed uses no more than 8% of compute and memory resources.
+The configuration that is deployed uses no more than 8 percent of compute and memory resources.
 The cache that is allocated is 544 GB per ESXi server.
   * PrimaryIO Cloud Manager
   * PrimaryIO Cloud Cache